Changes to our services

 Schools and learning

-We're supporting education settings with their preparations for a phased reopening.
-Any return will be on a small-scale basis, focusing on the health and safety of pupils, families and staff.
+We're supporting education and childcare settings with phased wider reopening.
+Any return will be on a gradual basis, focusing on the health and safety of pupils, families and staff.

-The government decided to close all schools to the vast majority of pupils from 20 March 2020 until further notice.
+On 20 March 2020, the government decided to close all schools to the vast majority of pupils.
+GOV.UK has more information.

 Technology support for children and schools